-- Economists try to address their subject with a scientist's objectivity.
-Like all scientists, they make appropriate assumptions and build simplified models to understand the world around them.
-Two simple economic models are the circular-flow diagram and the production possibilities frontier. - The field of economics is divided into two subfields: microeconomics and macroeconomics.
-Microeconomists study decision making by households and firms and the interactions among households and firms in the marketplace.
-Macroeconomists study the forces and trends that affect the economy as a whole. - A positive statement is an assertion about how the world is.
+- 1. Economists try to address their subject with a scientist's objectivity.
+Like all scientists, they make appropriate assumptions and build simplified models in order to understand the world around them.
+Two simple economic models are the circular-flow diagram and the production possibilities frontier. - 2.
+The field of economics is divided into two subfields: microeconomics and macroeconomics.
+Microeconomists study decisionmaking by households and firms and the interaction among households and firms in the marketplace.
+Macroeconomists study the forces and trends that affect the economy as a whole. - 3.
+A positive statement is an assertion about how the world is.
 A normative statement is an assertion about how the world ought to be.
-When economists make normative statements, they are acting more as policy advisers than as scientists. - Economists who advise policymakers sometimes offer conflicting advice either because of differences in scientific judgments or because of differences in values.
-At other times, economists are united in the advice they offer, but policymakers may choose to ignore the advice because of the many forces and constraints imposed by the political process.
+When economists make normative statements, they are acting more as policy advisers than scientists. - 4.
+Economists who advise policymakers offer conflicting advice either because of differences in scientific judgments or because of differences in values.
+At other times, economists are united in the advice they offer, but policymakers may choose to ignore it.